red-riptide/red-riptide-theme-dark/README.md

 ## About this theme

-This is an internal used color theme for me.
+Internal used color themes for me.

 ## Srceenshots